Kruger – Eswatini, South Africa

-Following our last game drive in the Kruger National Park and journey to Swaziland.
+Our day starts with a delicious cup of coffee and some traditional ruks before we make our way out of the Kruger National Park and journey to Eswatini (formerly known as Swaziland).
 We have an excellent platform for viewing as we make our way south to The Kingdom of Swaziland which is a beautiful landlocked country bordered by Mozambique and South Africa.
 We spend the night in the Ezulwini Valley.

 The smallest country of the southern hemisphere, Swaziland is one of three monarchies remaining in Africa.
 The Kingdom was declared independent from the Commonwealth in 1968 and is ruled by a King who is appointed in accordance with the Swazi traditions.
 If the King is absent or incapable of performing his duties for whatsoever reason, the Queen Mother acts on his behalf.
 This minute country made international headlines when it was ruled by two queens, one after the other.
 After the demise of King Sobhuza II, the substitute Queen Dzeliwe Shongwe reigned between 1982 and 1983, and just a few months following, Ntombi Twala became the country’s second female Head of State since the country’s independence.